bweasels/scRNASeq-CNVCaller/README.md

 Please edit it such that it addresses the dataDir and outDir in the zipped data file, and a convenient plotting directory of your choice.

 Like inferCNV, scRNASeq-CNVCaller require three inputs:
-- the read count matrix
+- a read count matrix
-- the cell type annotation file
+- a cell type annotation file
-- the gene ordering file
+- a gene ordering file

 ## Usage